 You will also find this breed is very loyal and protective of their family.
 Though they are not aggressive in the least, they will stay close when they feel danger is around.
 They will also give a warning bark when one is warranted.
 Interestingly, you will find this happy pooch is more likely to bark in excitement than in anger.

 The Beago doesn’t need constant human attention, but they do best when they are included in activities.
 Human connection is very important for this pooch, so we don’t recommend this breed if you are away from home for a lot of the day.
 That being said, this is not a pup who will have issues with anxiety, either.

 You can also count on this hybrid to be a watchdog.
-As mentioned, they will give an alert if they are started or something is fishy.
+As mentioned, they will give an alert if they are startled or if something is fishy.
 Then again, they are very friendly, so a quick pat will have them eating that bark quickly.
-You should also be aware that they have a very sensitive nose that they will follow into some trouble if not watched carefully.
+You should also be aware that they have a very sensitive nose that they will get into some trouble if not watched carefully.

 Single and the Beago

 If you live alone, Beago is also a good choice.
 In this case, though, you want to make sure you have a lot of time to spend with them.
 If you work from home or can bring your furball along with you is best.
 Though they will not suffer from separation issues, they can become lonely and depressed with a lack of connection to their family.

 It is interesting to note that the Beago tends to be more protective of single pet parents than they do in a family setting.
 They are more apt to be wary of strangers, and they like to stay close at night.
 Of course, this could be due to the development of a stronger bond when your attention is mostly on them.
 On the flip side, they are also more likely to become depressed when left alone.

 Does This Breed Get Along with Other Pets? 🐶 😽